olgakent/DNA_Sequence/README.md

 # DNA_Sequence
-Class project to compare the performance of the binary search tree with the self-balancing AVL tree.
+Class project to compare the performance of the Binary Search Tree with the self-balancing AVL tree.
 SequenceMap simulates a class of enzyme acronym  associated with one or more recognition sequences.

 [Assignment_Trees.pdf](https://github.com/olgakent/DNA_Sequence/blob/master/Assignment_Trees.pdf)